 Faculty: Guram Bezhanishvili, John Harding, Pat Morandi.

-Emeritus Faculty: Joseph Kist, Art Kruse, Ray Mines, Carol Walker, Elbert Walker
+Emeritus Faculty: Art Kruse, Carol Walker

-PSL (A research laboratory on campus): Alex Pogel, Tim Hannan
+PSL/ARL (PSL is a research laboratory on campus): Alex Pogel, Tim Hannan

 Current research topics: Ordered algebraic structures, lattices with operators, and their applications to logic; topological and order-topological models of non-classical logics; algebraic aspects of fuzzy logic; orthomodular structures and quantum logic, intuituionistic and modal logics; and formal concept analysis.